campusrover/rosutils/rules.md

 ## Technology and Framework Requirements
     * You shall write code in Python
-    * You shall use Python latest and standard package management (uv preferred) for non ROS2 programs
+    * You shall use Python latest and standard package management (uv) for non ROS2 programs
     * You shall use ROS2 and colcon builds for ROS2 programs
     * You should prefer async/await over threading when there is a choice
     * You should look for existing libraries instead of reinventing solutions